-In my light performance tests, the Aura Daylight earned a C grade overall.
+In our light performance tests, the Aura Daylight earned a C grade overall.
 While it's a 10,000-lux lamp as advertised, it reached this brightness up to only 4.5 inches away.
 At the expert-recommended distance of 16 inches, the brightness was just 477 lux.
 These measurements were taken on the lamp’s brightest setting.
-By comparison, the Day-Light Sky and the Sunbox Sunlight Jr both reached 10,000 lux up to 12 inches away.
+By comparison, the Day-Light Sky and the Sunbox Sunlight Jr both reach 10,000 lux up to 12 inches away.

-The Aura Daylight’s light coverage was above average but not great.
+The Aura Daylight’s light coverage is above average but not great.
 Its beveled edges allow the light to cover more area, but the diffusing cover diminishes the luminous intensity.
 This means the light covers a good-size area but not with bright light.
 It's more of a glow, measuring just 477 CDs (a measurement for luminous intensity).
 This means the light's brightness diminishes the further you get from the center, so you don't have as much freedom to move without losing a significant amount of effective light.

 The Aura Daylight has some good features – for example, six timers to help you get the right amount of light.
 However, its overall light performance wasn't great.
-Its 10,000-lux reach was just 4.5 inches, and with a low luminous intensity, you have to sit uncomfortably close to this lamp to reap the benefits of light therapy.
+Its 10,000-lux reach was just 4.5 inches, and with a low luminous intensity you have to sit uncomfortably close to this lamp to reap the benefits of light therapy.